-There is limited evidence to suggest that micro turbines mounted to low rise buildings provide useful amounts of electricity.
-This is due to lack of height (lower wind speeds) and the presence of eddy wind currents (turbulence) associated with other nearby buildings.
-There is also a problem with low frequency noise and vibration with building mounted wind turbines.
-Until this technology improves, we do not anticipate that developers will use micro turbines as a renewable energy generation source on low rise buildings.
+There is limited evidence to suggest that wind turbines mounted to buildings provide useful amounts of electricity.
+This is due to unfavourable wind conditions.
+Such schemes may also suffer from a lack of feasibility and viability, noise and vibration disruption for building users.
+Until this technology improves, we do not anticipate that developers will use wind turbines as a renewable energy generation source on buildings.
+However, any proposal for standalone onsite wind turbines will need to have regard to Policies SC2 and SC3 in Plan:MK, as well as our Wind Turbine SPD.